revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-34.Why do you use the ‘throws’ keyword in Java?
+34.Why do you use the ‘throws’ keyword in Java?Explain with an example?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)